cristiansanm/vn-podcast-webapp/README.md

 ### `yarn build`

-Builds the app for development to the `build` folder.
+Builds the app for development to the `dist` folder.

 ### `yarn build:prod`

-Builds the app for production to the `build` folder.
+Builds the app for production to the `dist` folder.

 ### `yarn test`